 Companies were asked for reasons why they perceive that skills gaps exist among their workforce.
-A broad range of reasons were provided, with external training being too expensive being most commonly mentioned by over one in four respondents (28%).
-External training not being relevant to the business, and a lack of training available locally were both also mentioned by around one in five respondents.
+A broad range of reasons were provided, with external training being too expensive, or being not sufficiently relevant to the business, being most commonly mentioned by one in four respondents (25%).
+A lack of training available locally, or at the right time of year, were both also mentioned by more than one in five respondents.